I wish all my visitors a very happy Christmas and all the best for 2019.

 an article which deals with cryptic definition

 clues and, another which discusses &lit clues.
 Encouraged by an email from a visitor, I have written a piece about which words can be used in

 different puzzles.
 I’ve also done a piece about Ninas, which are increasingly used

 by some setters in crosswords.
 Good surface readings are an important part of clue writing, and I explore this in another article.
 I hope that the growing collection of general tips for setters will be useful to anyone who seriously wants to write puzzles.

 Poor grid construction can lead to an otherwise decent puzzle being rejected, and so I have written a guide to the basics of this aspect of creating crosswords.
 I would advise anyone who wants to publish here as a guest setter to read it before submitting a crossword to me.

+this.
 I have responded to the phenomenon of the

 incredibly popular Sudoku